Privacy Act Systems - DOL/OASAM-12

 Administrative Grievance Records.

-Human Resources Center, U.S. Department of Labor, 200 Constitution Avenue, NW, Washington, DC 20210; National and Regional Personnel Offices;
+- Human Resources Center, U.S. Department of Labor, 200 Constitution Avenue, N.W., Washington, D.C.
+20210; and national and regional personnel offices;

 CATEGORIES OF INDIVIDUALS COVERED BY THE SYSTEM:

-Current or former DOL employees who have filed grievances, under DOL's administrative grievance procedure in accordance with 5 CFR Part 771 and DOL's implementing regulation.
+Current or former Department employees who have filed grievances under the Departmentís administrative grievance procedures in accordance with 5 CFR Part 771 and the Departmentís implementing regulation.

 CATEGORIES OF RECORDS IN THE SYSTEM:

-The system contains records relating to grievances filed by DOL employees under administrative grievance procedures and in accordance with 5 CFR Part 771 and DOL's implementing regulation.
-These case files contain all documents related to the grievance including statements of witnesses, reports of interviews and hearings, fact-finder's findings and recommendations, a copy of the original decision, and related correspondence and exhibits.
+The system contains records relating to grievances filed by Department employees under administrative grievance procedures and in accordance with 5 CFR Part 771 and the Departmentís implementing regulation.
+These case files contain all documents related to interviews and hearings, fact-finderís findings and recommendations, a copy of the original decision, and related correspondence and exhibits, including settlement agreements.
 This system does not include files and records of any grievance filed under negotiated procedures with recognized labor organizations.

 AUTHORITY FOR MAINTENANCE OF THE SYSTEM: